Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Low cortisol levels were one of the first abnormalities found in ME/CFS.
 Dr. Kaufman stated that virtually everyone with ME/CFS (@90%) has a problem with the hypothalamic-pituitary axis – which could result from intracranial hypertension pounding away at the pituitary.
 Low cortisol levels have also popped up again several times in long COVID.

-It’s never been clear, however, how important a role the various HPA axis abnormalities found in ME/CFS are.
+It’s never been clear, however, how important a role the various HPA axis abnormalities in ME/CFS play.
 HPA axis research in ME/CFS flourished early but slowly petered out over time as few firm conclusions were drawn.
 HPA axis readings continue to pop up but one gets the feeling that researchers were never really able to wrap their hands around what’s going on in the HPA axis in ME/CFS.

 Epstein-Barr Virus